caltechlibrary/newt/README.md

 - htdocs, holds our static content
 - page.tmpl, Pandoc template for listing birds  (13 lines)
 - postgrest.conf, configuration for PostgREST
-- setup.sql, SQL setting of data models and JSON data API (50 linues)
+- setup.sql, SQL setting of data models and JSON data API (50 lines)

 This is very similar to both demo 1 and 2.
 Missing is build.sh from demo 1.
 We don't need it since we're running Pandoc as a microservice.
 There is an added configuration file for Newt.
 The Pandoc template performs a similar duty as the one used in birds 1 demo.
 Notice there is no sightings.js in our htdocs directory.
 From the web browsers point of view there is no need to run JavaScript to submit a standard web form to add a bird sighting.